Guidelines for personal services business

 Staff members should:

-Staff members should not attend work if they are unwell.
-Managers should advise staff members to go home if the staff member is unwell.
+Staff members should not attend work if they are unwell and managers should advise them to go home if unwell.

-A personal services business should not provide treatments to customers with a suspected communicable disease (such as coughing, sneezing, flu-like symptoms).
+A personal services business should not provide treatments to customers with a suspected communicable disease (showing symptoms including coughing, sneezing or flu-like symptoms).

-Washing hands regularly or using hand sanitiser will offer more protection against coronavirus (COVID-19) than wearing gloves.
+Washing hands regularly or using hand sanitiser will offer more protection against COVID-19 than wearing gloves.

 If you are feeling well, there is currently no need to wear gloves, other than as part of the business’s normal infection control procedures (such as when exposure to blood or other body fluids is likely).